adamwasiak/thehangmangame/README.md

 # The Hangman Game by Adam Wasiak
-Simple hangman game with unlimited random word selection Quick and simple entertainment.
+Simple hangman game with unlimited random word selection.
+Quick and simple entertainment.

 Please visit the following [link](https://thehangmangame2022.herokuapp.com/) to access the game.